mkutz/lets-get-into-coding/README.md

 ### 2. Initialize the Environment

-1. Create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/) in this project directory:
+1. Clone this repo and create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/) in the cloned directory:

    ```bash
    python3 -m venv venv --upgrade-deps